Inventory Reduction

 Closet Rods

-For each closet rod section, you will need the following: Take note that only 12.5" Solid Melamine shelf bracket (for use with the 14" Solid Melamine Shelf), and the 12" and 16" Profile Wire Shelf brackets can accept a Closet Rod Clip.
-You will need one Closet Rod Clip for each shelf bracket that your closet rod will intersect.
+For each closet rod section, you will need the following: Take note that only 12.5" solid shelf brackets, 12" and 16" ventilated shelf brackets can accept a Closet Rod Clip.
+You will need one Closet Rod Clip for every shelf bracket that your closet rod will intersect with.

 Clothes Rod